Running a Good Program & Industry Best Practices

 Pay for Value

 Assess each report based on the value it brought to your organization.
 Pay hackers for value, including in cases where a hacker may have tested on assets you may not have highlighted, but may have provided something that has provided valuable information to your program.
-If a hacker makes you aware of a vulnerability that is not explicitly highlighted in your policy but being made aware of the vulnerability is helping your organization be more secure, reward the hacker for their effort and time.
+If a hacker makes you aware of a vulnerability that is not explicitly highlighted on your security page but being made aware of the vulnerability is helping your organization be more secure, reward the hacker for their effort and time.
 Reward for anything that causes you to take any form of action, or accelerate an action to remediate a vulnerability.

 Enable Gold Standard Safe Harbor

 There are many upsides and no downsides.
 This is an excellent signal of your company's security maturity and will be a good look to hackers, customers, and regulators alike.
 As more organizations enable this -- including your competitors -- it's important to stay ahead of the curve.
 Program Levels improve the experience for both hackers and programs on the HackerOne platform.
 Levels also promote one of our most important values: transparency.
-Hackers have more information up-front to make participation decisions and manage their expectations, while programs can signal in advance how they will handle certain reports and situations without adding more language to their program policy.
+Hackers have more information up-front to make participation decisions and manage their expectations, while programs can signal in advance how they will handle certain reports and situations without adding more language to their program guidelines.
 Both hackers and programs benefit from increased consistency.
 Program Levels are a public commitment to running a program according to these best practices, which will help increase hacker trust, especially when engaging with programs for the first time, and help us keep each other accountable.
 Additionally, these commitments will streamline the Mediation and Triage processes, because Program Levels clearly define how to handle these edge cases.
-This eliminates the back-and-forth that’s necessary to resolve rare issues.
+This eliminates the back-and-forth necessary to resolve rare issues.
 Consider volunteering to opt in and start your journey towards program maturity to Program Level 1 by contacting your assigned CSM.

 Engage in Disclosure

 Programs that engage in disclosure find themselves having higher engagement with hackers as it gives the hackers a better idea of what vulnerabilities have been found thus far.
 There are many reasons why a hacker may want to post about their finding, whether it’s spreading awareness of a methodology to increase tribal knowledge in the hacking community or celebrating a bounty.
 Giving hackers the option to request mutual disclosure also signals trust, which is crucial for the success of the bug bounty industry.
-Keep in mind that while HackerOne Mediation will always review recommendations submitted regarding violations of the Code of Conduct, in relation to disclosure or disclosure threats, we are not always able to prevent unauthorized disclosures from occurring
+Keep in mind that while HackerOne Mediation will always review recommendations submitted regarding violations of the Code of Conduct, in relation to disclosure or disclosure threats, we are not always able to prevent unauthorized disclosures from occurring.